kmdouglass/teaching/blog_posts/drawing_optical_surfaces/post.md

 ## Coordinate transformations

+### From surface local to system to canvas coordinate systems

 Remember when I said that the conic's vertex was at $\left(0, 0, 0\right)$ and that the principal axis was the z-axis?
 Well, that puts the vertex at the upper left corner of the screen when it gets drawn to the canvas.
 Ideally, we'd have the surface centered on the canvas with a nice, visually appealing margin around it.

 What's more, we'll almost always have more than one surface in our optical system.
 Each surface will have a local coordinate system where its vertex is at the origin, and the system will have a global coordinate system that places the surfaces within it.